 Farmer participants were updated of progress to date in on Feb.
 10, 2020 at a in-person meeting at the USDA ARS Dale Bumpers Small Farms Research Center.
 Fields for on-farm research were identified and soil-sampled subsequent to that meeting and sources of poultry litter for application were identified.

 Forage trials were conducted as planned for 2019.
-However, planting was delayed given frequent substantial rainfall events (see attached) during the planting season such that poultry litter application would have lead to extensive field rutting.
+However, planting was delayed given frequent substantial rainfall events during the planting season such that poultry litter application would have lead to extensive field rutting.
 Planting was delayed to May 28, 2019 in Booneville, AR and was not completed until June 21 at Fayetteville, AR.
 At the Booneville location, we experienced difficulties with establishing cowpea (CP) and forage soybean (FS) given herbicide residual from prior year’s applications.
 At Fayetteville, residual herbicide action affected Sorghum sudangrass (SS) and significant competition from bermudagrass lead to abandonment of trials at Fayetteville.
 At Booneville we did get stands of sorghum sudangrass but had only limited success with the legumes.
 Forage data was therefore not collected at either site given delayed planting and unanticipated residual herbicide damage.
 However, cows were allowed to graze out nearly mature stands of SS and completely removed the forage in 2 d indicating that forage produced is palatable and preferred to bermudagrass.
 To suppress weeds, repeated glyphosate applications were made at Booneville on April 12 and May 20.
 The second application suppressed weeds and also set back bermudagrass.
-Given the lack of agressive forage growth of CP and FS with the residual from prior year’s Grazon, the suppression of bermudagrass led to significant weed growth in the absence of CP and FS.
+Given the lack of aggressive forage growth of CP and FS with the residual from prior year’s Grazon, the suppression of bermudagrass led to significant weed growth in the absence of CP and FS.
 Hence, a practice of repeated glyphosate applications will not be practiced in the future.
-Furhter, from observations in 2019, given differences in plant height, some shading effects for alternate row planting of SS with CP and/or FS may be an issue that will be observable for plantings to be conducted in 2020.
+Further, from observations in 2019, given differences in plant height, some shading effects for alternate row planting of SS with CP and/or FS may be an issue that will be observable for plantings to be conducted in 2020.

 On-farm research with collaborating farmer producers is not impacted by changes in experimental research as on-farm trials were originally targeted to commence by 2020.
 On-farm trials met with both successes and failures as described above.
 Work for 2021 farm trials is under way.
 Producer interest is strong despite setbacks suffered in 2020.

 Educational & Outreach Activities